 One year, a student wrote down “Rhythm Menagerie” by Wendy Stevens.
 No shock there since he had told me before the holidays he would like to get back to that resource.

-The best goals are the ones the student realizes need work.
 As they fill out their goals, encourage them to think about what they need the most help with.
 This ensures they settle into a great routine.

 Over the years, I have been impressed with the responses that I got from students.
 They really thought about the goals & even realized that it would take a good routine to pull this off.
 Each week, we reviewed their goal sheets to see what is moving forward & what needs to change so they continue to progress.